ptr-64/ptr-64.github.io/_pages/about.md

 ---

 # Hi
 I am a grad student at the University of Georgia.
-Thanks for stopping by, as you can see this website is very much under construction.
+Thank you for visiting my website.
+My research interest lies at the intersection of macroeconomics and labour.

+I am on the 2023 job market.

 <!---